chuanqisun/spacemouse-anywhere/README.md

 # figma-plugin-space-mouse
-A virtual driver for that allows 3Dconnexion SpaceMouse to be used for panning and zooming in Figma
+A virtual driver that allows 3Dconnexion SpaceMouse to be used for panning and zooming in Figma